-In addition to the requirements of paragraph 6.3.2.1. of this Regulation, only OVC-HEVs and NOVC-HEVs that are identical with respect to the following characteristics may be part of the same interpolation family:
+In addition to the requirements of paragraph 5.6.1. of this UN GTR, only OVC-HEVs and NOVC-HEVs that are identical with respect to the following characteristics may be part of the same interpolation family:

-- (a) Type and number of electric machines: construction type (asynchronous/synchronous, etc.), type of coolant (air, liquid) and any other characteristics having a non-negligible influence on CO2 mass emission and electric energy consumption under WLTP conditions; - (b) Type of traction REESS (model, capacity, nominal voltage, nominal power, type of coolant (air, liquid)); - (c) Type of electric energy converter between the electric machine and traction REESS, between the traction REESS and low voltage power supply and between the recharge-plug-in and traction REESS, and any other characteristics having a non-negligible influence on CO2 mass emission and electric energy consumption under WLTP conditions.
-At the request of the manufacturer and with the approval of the approval authority, electric energy converters between recharge-plug-in and traction REESS with lower recharge losses may be included in the family;

-(d) The difference between the number of charge-depleting cycles from the beginning of the test up to and including the transition cycle shall not be more than one.
+- (a) Type and number of electric machines: construction type (asynchronous/ synchronous, etc.), type of coolant (air, liquid) and any other characteristics having a non-negligible influence on CO2 mass emission and electric energy consumption under WLTP conditions; - (b) Type of traction REESS (model, capacity, nominal voltage, nominal power, type of coolant (air, liquid)); - (c) Type of electric energy converter between the electric machine and traction REESS, between the traction REESS and low voltage power supply and between the recharge-plug-in and traction REESS, and any other characteristics having a non-negligible influence on CO2 mass emission and electric energy consumption under WLTP conditions; - (d) The difference between the number of charge-depleting cycles from the beginning of the test up to and including the transition cycle shall not be more than one.

-6.3.2.3.
+5.6.3.
 Interpolation family for PEVs